20 Magical Facts About My Little Pony

 Generation 1—which included several different poses—ran from 1983 to 1992, and while they started with just six characters, Hasbro was constantly expanding the characters and types of ponies available: Soon, there were unicorns and sea ponies, pegasus ponies and flutter ponies, sparkle ponies and glow ‘n show ponies (which glowed in the dark), so soft ponies (which were fuzzy) and scented ponies, secret surprise ponies, which had a secret compartment containing a surprise, and Drink ‘n Wet baby ponies, which came with diapers that revealed patterns when the toys wet themselves.

 Hasbro’s imprint Kenner, which they had purchased in 1991, produced the G2 ponies, which ran from 1997 to 2003.
 These ponies—which are skinnier than their predecessors—are not popular with collectors.
 The ponies released as part of G3 (2003-2009) more closely resembled the G1 ponies.
 In 2009, the dramatically-redesigned G3.5 ponies debuted; the line was available until 2010.
-The current generation, G4, was released in 2010 and includes ponies from the My Little Pony: Friendship is Magic animated series.
+The G4 generation was released in 2010 and included ponies from the My Little Pony: Friendship is Magic animated series; G4.5 (2020-2021) and the current generation, G5, followed.
+Beginning in 2007, retro versions of the ponies from the G1 and G3 lines were also available.

 According to Collectors Weekly, Hasbro didn’t just release My Little Ponies in stores; they also sent out mail-order ponies.
-(One, a Rapunzel Pony, went for as much as $800 four years ago.)
+(One, a Rapunzel Pony, went for as much as $800 in 2012.)
 The company also released its molds to companies all over the world.
 Summer Hayes, author of several collectors guides, told Collectors Weekly that in 2012, “collectors discovered a whole separate line of Ponies that were produced in Venezuela that we never knew about.
 Someone found a stash of mint-in-box '80s Venezuelan Ponies, and of course, they went on eBay and sold them to collectors.
 We don’t know everything.
 I’m sure we’ll get to a point where there’s no new information, but it seems like every couple of years we find a new country or a new variation.”
-A Greek version of a G1 pony in a rare pose is currently available on eBay for $750.
+In 2016, a Greek version of a G1 pony in a rare pose was up for sale on eBay for $750.

 Founded in 1978 with Hasbro as its main client, the ad agency Griffin Bacal didn’t just make commercials—it also created an animation studio called Sunbow Productions to produce TV specials, full-length movies, and TV shows based on Hasbro toy lines.
 Sunbow partnered with the animation arm of Marvel to create cartoons for G.I.
 Joe, Transformers, and, yes, My Little Pony.
 The first special, called My Little Pony when it was first released in April 1984, was later rebranded Rescue at Midnight Castle.
 The second special, Escape from Catrina, aired in March 1985.
 The success of the specials led to a greenlight for the very first My Little Pony movie.